kohkimakimoto/altax/README.md

 }
 ```

-And run altax update command which is wrapper command of `composer update` for Altax.
+And run altax update command which is a wrapper command of `composer update` for Altax.

 ```Shell
 $ altax update